Tugela Fairy (Made of Stars): Themes

 it describe musical journey and tells her story of strength and woman empowerment.

-Critical reception

 John Israel A of Ubetoo said "the album is a compilation worth the wait and a splendid advertisement of Simmy’s musical growth" and rated the album 4.5/5.

 Year-end lists

 Commercial performance

 Upon its release the album debuted number 3 in South Africa.

 Track listing

 Accolades

 The album was nominated for Best Afro pop Album at the 27th ceremony of South African Music Awards.